TradeRES/toolbox-amiris-emlab/README.md

 ```

 with the activate environment spinetoolbox-dev. type spinetoolbox to start the tool
-open the project and make a kernel called emlabpy, linking to the python.exe of this environment.
+make an emlabpy kernel as follows:
+In spinetooolbox > file? settings> tools > jupyter console> kernel spec editor>
+add
+iterpreter: path to your the python.exe in your conda environment emlabpy
+name: emlabpy
+make kernel specification > ok

-Also change the path on the Amiris future > basic console > conda enviroment
+Also change the path on the (Amiris future tool > basic console) to the iovrmr conda enviroment

 ###  kernel
 after making the enviroments emlabpy and iovrmr, the kernels can be created in the tool specification editor and double clicking any tool